Arizona License Plates, 1969-present

 AZ 81 #ABH-016

 Arizona 1981 passenger issue.
 The maroon Cactus base was first issued in 1980 and was issued to new registrants only, with previous 1973-base plates remaining in use until 1990.
 These plates featured a cactus divider between the letters and numbers.
 Arizona stopped issuing these plates in 1997, although existing plates remain valid with stickers.
-These plates were issued in pairs up until the mid "D" series, then singly thereafter.
+These plates were issued in pairs initially, into the ETx series, then singly thereafter.
 Cars with front plates can still be seen on the road.
 There are several small die variations on this plate, with this one being the first type with a large size "Arizona" and wide slogan, slightly offset to the left to leave room for the sticker.

 AZ 84 #BHM-919